 A user data constraint establishes a requirement that the constrained requests be received over a protected transport layer connection.
 The strength of the required protection is defined by the value of the transport guarantee.
 A transport guarantee of INTEGRAL is used to establish a requirement for content integrity and a transport guarantee of CONFIDENTIAL is used to establish a requirement for confidentiality.
 The transport guarantee of "NONE" indicates that the container must accept the constrained requests when received on any connection including an unprotected one.
+Containers may impose a confidential transport guarantee in response to the INTEGRAL value.
 A user data constraint consists of the following element:

-transport guarantee (transport-guarantee in deployment descriptor)

-If no authorization constraint applies to a request, the container must accept the request without requiring user authentication.
+transport guarantee (transport-guarantee in deployment descriptor) If no authorization constraint applies to a request, the container must accept the request without requiring user authentication.
 If no user data constraint applies to a request, the container must accept the request when received over any connection including an unprotected one.